pconde705/Fall-2017-Infographic/README.md

 <h1 align="center"> The Infographic of Class 'Fall 2017' </h1> <br>

 # Background
 The a/A roster of students for the Fall 2017 cohort is a diverse group of students that hail from many geographic and academic backgrounds that have come together to study web development.
-Using as my primary source of data the class of San Francisco Fall 2017, I will construct a visual infographic that chronicles the gender ratio, as well as how many github repos each student has now that the term is coming to an end.
+Using as my primary source of data the class of San Francisco Fall 2017, I will construct a visual infographic using primarily the D3 Javascript library, that chronicles the gender ratio, age ratio, as well as how many github repos each student has now that the term is coming to an end.

 # Technologies